CloudEngineHub/teleport/rfd/0229a-scoped-join-tokens.md

 initially.
 Reprovisioning the resource using a new scoped token configured with the correct scope will be the only way to "move" a resource into another scope.

+## Security considerations

+Scoped tokens themselves will make use of scoped access controls.
+Meaning that a scoped identity must have a scoped role assignment permitting the given action taken against a scoped token resource.

+Similar to scoped roles and scoped role assignments themselves, scoped tokens should still be accessible to unscoped identities using the `editor` role.

 # Test plan

 - Scoped tokens can be created using `tctl scoped tokens add`
 - Scoped tokens can be removed using `tctl scoped tokens rm`
-- Scoped tokens can be filtered by `assigned_scope` using `tctl scoped tokens ls --scope <scope>`
+- Scoped tokens can be listed using `tctl scoped tokens ls`
+- Above commands are scope aware.
+Meaning adding or removing a token only succeed within accessible scopes and listing tokens only includes tokens from accessible scopes.
-- Resource joining with a scoped token are:
+- SSH nodes joining with a scoped token are:
   - Assigned the correct scope
-  - Assigned the token's `assigned_labels` as dynamic resource labels
+  - Assigned the token's `ssh_labels`
-  - Assigned a certificate containing their assigned scope
+  - Assigned a certificate containing their assigned scope and token labels
-- Scoped tokens are automatically removed after provisioning `--max-uses` resources
+- Scoped tokens are nout usable after their `--max-uses` limit has been reached